 This astonishing 3-day journey across the Andes makes a complete transect from high "Puna" grasslands at 12,000 ft., through cloud forests and into the lowland rainforests.
 With frequent stops to observe and photograph local people, landscape, and wildlife, this is truly the best way to learn the natural history of this incredible area.
 At the end of your stay at the Manu Wildlife Center, you retrace a short part of your river trip in, and then fly to Cusco from the Boca Manu airstrip.
 Access by charter air or overland to Manu is limited to scheduled days of the week.

 Wildlife and Rainforests

 The protected rainforest reserve around the lodge is strategically located in an area that counts the highest diversity of micro-habitats in the Manu area.
-This means there are more species and more concentrations of animals, birds, reptiles and insects than anywhere else in the Manu Reserve.
-Most rainforest species inhabit the high forest canopy, and you have an opportunity to ascend a sturdy staircase into the treetops to view birds, monkeys and other wildlife in the upper layers of the forest.
+This means there are more species and more concentrations of animals, birds, reptiles, and insects than anywhere else in the Manu Reserve.
+Most rainforest species inhabit the high forest canopy, and you have an opportunity to ascend a sturdy staircase into the treetops to view birds, monkeys, and other wildlife in the upper layers of the forest.

 The Blanquillo Macaw and Parrot lick is 25 minutes away by river.
-Using unobtrusive floating blinds to get close to this wildlife spectacle, we observe hundreds of macaws and smaller parrots and parakeets who come to eat clay essential for their digestion.
+Using unobtrusive floating blinds to get close to this wildlife spectacle, you observe hundreds of macaws and smaller parrots and parakeets who come to eat clay essential for their digestion.